 Please read the Group Petition for Commutation to for five elderly non-violent marijuana inmates serving sentences of Life Without Parole for selling marijuana.
 John Knock is one of these inmates included on the Petition.

 CLICK IMAGE TO READ THE GROUP PETITION FOR COMMUTATION

 John is a non violent first time marijuana offender.

 He was convicted in a dry conspiracy only where no pot was found.

-The conspiracy was developed through a reverse sting operation that was instigated by the DEA and prosecutors using an indicted fugitive who John had never known.
+The conspiracy was developed through a reverse sting operation that was initiated by the DEA and prosecutors using an indicted fugitive law enforcement officer who John had never known.

 John had known one of the individuals indicted in this reverse sting when she lived near him in the 70s

 John chose to go to trial instead of taking a plea.

 Even though everyone is entitled to a fair trial, those who choose this route are usually given sentences 6 times greater than those who accept a plea.